-The FIHL and FIBL Board approved Risk Appetites detail the maximum concentrations that the respective Boards are prepared to accept in relation to premium risk in respect of the aggregate impact of PMLs and RDS events across different perils/zones.
+The FIHL and FIBL Board approved Risk Appetites detail the maximum concentrations that the respective Boards are prepared to accept in relation to premium risk in respect of the aggregate impact of probable maximum losses ("PML") and realistic disaster scenario ("RDS") events across different perils/zones.
 These concentrations are monitored on at least a quarterly basis.
 Any exceedance of the risk appetite is reported to the Group Risk Committee and FIBL Board in the quarterly CRO report.